-- Add-on insurance premiums: These increase your mortgage cost by adding on insurance payments.
+- Add-on insurance premiums: You can increase your mortgage cost by adding on insurance payments.

-- Low pre-payment percentage: This prevents you from paying down your mortgage faster and costs you more over time.
+- Prepayment penalties: This prevents you from paying down your mortgage faster and costs you more over time.

-- Not allowing easy access to equity: If you need access to the equity you build up, this could be a deal-breaker.
+- Limited access to equity: If you need to access the equity you build up, this could be a deal-breaker.

-- Teaser rates that start low but go up after a period of time: Some mortgage products start with a low rate, but only last for the first year.
+- Teaser rates: Some mortgage products start with a low rate, but only last for the first year.
 Then rates can go higher than other lenders’ advertised rates, costing you more money in the long run.

-- Lack of flexibility, particularly for financing additional properties: Are you looking at homeownership as an investment?
-If so, you may be considering purchasing more property.
-Some mortgage products will restrict your access to financing your future purchases.
+- Lack of flexibility, particularly for financing additional properties: Are you interested in investment properties?
+If so, you may be interested in purchasing more property.
+Some mortgages will restrict your access to financing for future purchases.